Achieving Success: What Type of Coach Do You Need?

 Success Is Determined by Having a Balance in Both These Worlds

-Many personal issues can greatly impact your professional life, positive or negative.
-And the reverse is also true.
+Many personal issues, whether positive or negative, can greatly impact your professional life.
+The reverse is also true.

 Choose the Right Coach Instead of the Right Type